Mayukha23/E-Commerce-Website/README.md

-# 🛍️ Simple E-commerce Marketplace (Spurtcommerce-Based)
+# 🛍️ Simple E-commerce Marketplace

 A full-featured multi-vendor e-commerce platform built with **Node.js**, **TypeScript**, **Angular**, **React**, and **MySQL**.
 This solution includes separate dashboards for Admin, Vendor, and a storefront for Customers.
 Ideal for B2C and B2B marketplaces.